-In order to purchase a bond of a specific Issue Date, your subscription must be accepted by or on behalf of Israel before such Issue Date (or before such other date as may be announced).
-If your subscription is accepted by or on behalf of Israel on or after an Issue Date (or such other date), your bond will be issued on a subsequent Issue Date.
+If your subscription is received in a form acceptable to Israel before such Issue Date (or before such other date as may be announced), your bond's issue date will be such Issue Date; if your subscription is received in a form acceptable to Israel on or after the Issue Date (or such other date), your bond will be issued on a subsequent Issue Date.
 However, if you are reinvesting a matured State of Israel Bond, in order for your new bond to be issued on the maturity date of your reinvested bond, your subscription must be accepted by or on behalf of Israel within five (5) calendar days after the maturity date of your reinvested bond (or, if such date falls on a non-Business Day, the first Business Day after such date).
 Unless sales of a certain bond are suspended, a subscription shall be deemed to have been accepted as of the date upon which the completed subscription forms and the purchase price are actually received in form acceptable to the Fiscal Agent or to the Development Corporation for Israel on behalf of the Fiscal Agent.

 Maturity.
 Your bond will mature on the first calendar day of the month during which the first (1st), second (2nd), third (3rd), fifth (5th) or tenth (10th) anniversary, as the case may be, of the Issue Date of your bond occurs.
-For example, a 5-Year Floating Rate LIBOR Bond issued on July 15, 2015 will mature on July 1, 2020.
+For example, a 3-Year Savings Bond issued on August 15, 2015 will mature on August 1, 2018.
 If your Issue Date is the 15th of the month, your bond will mature two (2) weeks less than the total number of years of the bond.
 When the bonds become payable, you will receive the face amount of the bonds in United States currency.